C# - Return Statement: A Comprehensive Guide with Examples

 }

-A conditional return statement allows you to return different values based on conditions within the function.
-It enables you to customize the result returned based on the specific situation.
+A conditional return allows you to return different values based on specific conditions within the method.
+This is useful for creating flexible and dynamic logic.

 {